Radial patient prep

 1% buffered Lidocaine ~5 ml

-2-5000 U heparin ready for IV
+2-5000 U heparin ready for IV (this will be in my clinic/consult note, and I will communicate it)

 Flush lines on top